smartcontractkit/crec-sdk/services/watchers/README.md

 9. **Organize by Channel**: Group related watchers in the same channel for better organization

 10. **Validate ABIs**: When providing custom ABIs, ensure all required fields are populated and correctly typed

+11. **Event-ABI Alignment**: When using `CreateWatcherWithABI`, the SDK automatically validates that all requested events exist in the provided ABI definitions.
+This fail-fast validation catches configuration mistakes before sending requests to the API.
+Ensure your `Events` list only contains event names present in your `ABI` definitions